 Thanks to PREPARE/ENRICH for sponsoring today’s post, but as always, all opinions are our own.

-The Marriage Checkup is a great resource, it's an online assessment powered by PREPARE/ENRICH and is used by clergy and counselors to help couples answer questions and find areas of their relationship to set goals and work towards improving.
-Each partner takes their own portion of the assessment (it takes about 30 minutes) and after completion couples can download/print their results and follow a full discussion guide that's like a workbook for talking points.
-It's tailored to each stage of relationships, so fun to do whether you're dating, engaged, or married.
-It's also a really enlightening date!
-I love that we can sit and set some goals together and uncover anything we could use a little work with.
+One really excellent resource for this is The Marriage Checkup, an online assessment powered by PREPARE/ENRICH.
+Each goes through a series of questions for each partner to take The Marriage Checkup to help couples answer questions and find areas of their relationship to set goals and work towards improving.
+Each partner takes their own portion of the assessment (it takes about 30 minutes) and after completion, couples can download/print their results and follow a full discussion guide that’s like a workbook for talking points.
+It’s tailored to each stage of relationships, so it’s great whether you’re dating, engaged or married.
+It’s a tool used by clergy and counselors alike, so it’s a great resource and one that’s really excellent to do on your own!
+It’s also a really enlightening date that you can do at home!
+I love that we can sit and set some goals together and uncover anything we may want to work on together.